 The School of Human Ecology is located in the newly expanded, renovated, and renamed Nancy Nicholas Hall at 1300 Linden Drive.
 Named in honor of Human Ecology alumna Nancy Johnson Nicholas, this technology-rich facility supports interactive learning.
 Its accessibility, roof terrace, and comfortable study and community spaces promote interactions among faculty, staff, students, and visitors.

-The Helen Louise Allen Textile Collection and Ruth Ketterer Harris Library are components of the Center for Integrative Design.
-They include textiles, costumes, and book collections on the ground floor of Nancy Nicholas Hall.
+The Helen Louise Allen Textile Collection and Ruth Ketterer Harris Library include textiles, costumes, and book collections on the ground floor of Nancy Nicholas Hall.
 Nearby, the Mecklenburg Reading Room offers a quiet study space and display drawers showcasing items from the textile collection.
 The Ruth Davis Design Gallery features design exhibitions by students, faculty, staff, and guest artists throughout the academic year.

 The Center for Financial Security focuses on applied research that promotes individual and family financial security and informs public policy about financial issues on a local, state, and national level.

-The Center for Nonprofits provides students, scholars and community practitioners a platform to collaborate on issues of critical importance to civil society and the nonprofit sector.
+The Center for Community and Nonprofits provides students, scholars and community practitioners a platform to collaborate on issues of critical importance to civil society and the nonprofit sector.

 The Kohl's Department Stores Center for Retailing Excellence advances research and collaboration in retailing and consumer science between the retail industry and the school.
 It offers the Retailing Leadership Symposium, support for scholarships, and student activities, such as the Student Retail Association.

-The School of Human Ecology Preschool Laboratory and the Mineral Point Road Preschool are equipped for instruction and research in child development and early childhood education.
+The School of Human Ecology Preschool Laboratory is equipped for instruction and research in child development and early childhood education.